 Jeanne Haynes was an avid paddler and hiker in north Georgia where she lived before retiring to The Villages.
 Her love of Florida’s State Parks began when she became a volunteer pontoon boat captain and eco tour guide at Homosassa Springs State Park.
 Jeanne also volunteers with The Villages Honor Flight as a Guardian.
 Before moving to The Villages, she was public affairs director for a major electric utility in Georgia.

 Before moving to The Villages, Stephanie Hayano served as a senior executive of an international cosmetics and beauty products corporation.
 She paddled frequently in the Hudson, Delaware, and Housatonic Rivers, and Long Island Sound.
 She was previously certified by the American Canoe Association as a Level 1 Instructor, and completed the American Red Cross certification in First Aid/AED/CPR.

 "T" Neumann was a clinical supervisor for substance abuse counselors at the Portsmouth Naval Hospital for 40 years, overlapping with his appointment as director of an outpatient treatment center for 45 years.
 He enjoys helping people, and has been paddling, sailing and boating since he was a child.
 "T" has built three wooden boats -- an 11’ dory, a 17’ runabout and a 16’ sailing canoe.

-Our new guides are passionate about their new roles.
+Our guides are passionate about their roles as tour guides.
 T Neumann says, “I feel the guides in the state parks perform a unique service to patrons interested in discovering the ‘real Florida.’”